Mickey Mantle Baseball Cards: Top Ten To Invest In Right Now

 2. 1951 Bowman Mickey Mantle #253

-A real 51 Bowman Mantle which show the signs of natural ageing.
+A real 51 Bowman Mantle, which shows the signs of natural aging.

 The 1951 Bowman Mickey Mantle is another iconic and highly valuable card featuring The Mick.